THIS PAGE IS FOR INFORMATION ONLY.

 - Applications to all studentships must consist of the following:

-- A research proposal which should include a hypothesis, key questions to be addressed by your research, methodology and an indicative bibliography.
+- A full research proposal which should include a hypothesis, key questions to be addressed by your research, methodology and an indicative bibliography.
 Further advice on writing a research proposal available here.
-Please note that the research proposal word length for a studentship application should be between 1500-2000 words.
+Please note that the research proposal word length for a studentship application should be between 2000-3000 words.

 - You should have a 2:1 or equivalent in your first degree and if your first language is not English you must be able to provide recent evidence that your spoken and written command of the English language is adequate for the programmes for which you have applied (For SPIR PhD programmes this is usually IELTS 7.0 (Writing) or equivalent).
 You need to provide evidence of an English language test score or intend to take a test before your studies.
 Information about English language entry requirements can be found here.